Sahil-Sayyad/Quora_Clone/README.md

-# Quora Clone App
+# Q&A Nexus App

- <b> I developed a web application called "Quora Clone."
+ <b> I developed a web application called "Q&A Nexus."
 The primary goal of this project was to create a platform that mimics some of the key features of the popular Q&A platform Quora. <b>

 ## Table of Contents
 -  <b> [Features](#features)</b>